Most dangerous cities in South America for visitors

 This fascinating content has piqued the world’s interest for many years.
 With its impressive variety of cultures, landscapes and history also comes a dark side.

-It is no secret that certain parts of South America have amassed a reputation for danger with popular cities on the map being known for crime and violence.
+It’s no secret that certain parts of South America have amassed a reputation for danger, with popular cities on the map being known for crime and violence.

 Most dangerous cities in South America

-In this guide we are going to look at 7 cities in South America that you may have heard of that are considered dangerous.
+In this guide, we’ll look at 7 cities in South America that you may have heard of that are considered dangerous.

-The cities mentioned are ranked using data from our favorite recuse Numbeo.com which has given us a helping hand in ordering each country.
+The cities mentioned are ranked using data from my favourite resource, Numbeo.com, which has given me a helping hand in ordering each country.

-As well as list some of our favorite most dangerous cities in South America we will offer some safety tips on how to protect yourself if visiting them.
+As well as listing some of my favourite most dangerous cities in South America, I’ll offer some safety tips on how to protect yourself if visiting them.

 How safe is South America right now?

 According to Numbeo’s data score, Paraguay has a crime index score of 48.97 out of 100 (with 0 being the safest).
-Compare this figure with Venezuela’s crime score of 84.24 and you start to get a much more clear picture of the danger.
+Compare this figure with Venezuela’s crime score of 84.24, and you start to get a much clearer picture of the danger.

-Some of the other safe South American countries to visit include:
+Some other safe South American countries to visit include:

 - Uruguay (51.22)